MusicOnline/Botto/README.md

 2. Fill up all necessary configuration values.
 3. Run this command in your command line:
     ```bash
-    python -m botto
+    pipenv run python -m botto  # prepend "python3 -m" as necessary
     ```
     Your bot should be online now.

 ## Contributing

 Contributions are always welcome.
-Please note that I use the black formatter to format my code, with its default line length limit of 88 columns.
+Please note that I use the black formatter to format my code, with its default line length limit of 100 columns.
 You may also open issues on the issue tracker.